-You wouldn’t start driving your bus unless you knew where you are heading would you?
-The destination lets everyone know what’s happening, what is expected of them whilst on the bus.
-How far the destination is, when we are expected to arrive.
-Who will be the driver?
-Who is paying and what you will get paid for, etc. All of this naturally comes from knowing what the destination is.
+You wouldn’t start driving your bus unless you knew where you were heading, would you?
+Having a destination lets everyone know what’s happening; what is expected of them whilst on the bus; how far away the destination is; when you’re expected to arrive; who the paying customers are; who the driver and the bus staff are; and how much they will get paid, etc. All of this naturally comes from knowing the destination.

 The Wrong Bus

-Did you ever have the experience of being on the wrong bus?
-Everything in your system, on a below conscious level, knows long before you consciously get it.
-Perhaps, there is an uneasy feeling that you can’t quite explain, or you feel nervous, anxious or emotional for no apparent reason?
-Well that could be because your brain is stressing you, as your future is unclear.
+Did you ever experience being on the wrong bus?
+Everything in your system, on a below-conscious level, knows long before you consciously get it.
+Perhaps there is an uneasy feeling that you can’t quite explain, or you feel nervous, anxious, or emotional for no apparent reason?
+Well, that could be because your brain is stressing you as your future is unclear.

 Your Brain and a Clear Vision

-Evian Gordon, a neuroscientist, talks about “threat response” stating “the fundamental organising principal of the brain” is to “minimise danger, maximise reward”.
-Therefore, if Gordon is to be believed the person who get’s on the bus and knows the destination, the rules of engagement, etc, then, there brain will be more receptive, productive and creative.
-Sadly if you are unsure where you fit and or if indeed you do fit?
-Your brain will be running the “threat response” as you are uncertain about the ‘unknown’ therefore your brain must run extra resources, neural energy, in order to keep you safe.
-The result:
+Neuroscientist Evian Gordon talks about “threat response”, stating: “the fundamental organising principle of the brain” is to “minimise danger, maximise reward”.
+Therefore, if Gordon is to be believed, when a person gets on the bus and knows the destination, the rules of engagement, etc, their brain will be more receptive, productive and creative.

 - Lower memory capacity